Infectious arthritis, traumatic arthritis, osteoarthritis, RA, and secondary degenerative arthritis can affect the temporomandibular joint.

 The TMJ is affected in > 17% of adults and children with RA, but it is usually among the last joints involved.
 Pain, swelling, and limited movement are the most common findings.
 In children, destruction of the condyle results in mandibular growth disturbance and facial deformity.
 Ankylosis may follow.
 X-rays of the TMJ are usually negative in early stages but later show bone destruction, which may result in an anterior open-bite deformity.
 The diagnosis is suggested by TMJ inflammation associated with polyarthritis and is confirmed by other findings typical of the disease.

-Treatment is similar to that of RA in other joints.
+Treatment is similar to that of RA in other joints (see Treatment).
 In the acute stage, NSAIDs may be given, and jaw function should be restricted.
 A mouth guard or splint worn at night is often helpful.
 When symptoms subside, mild jaw exercises help prevent excessive loss of motion.
 Surgery is necessary if ankylosis develops but should not be done until the condition is quiescent.

 Secondary degenerative arthritis: